Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-flag.md

 1. From the Flags screen in Experiment, select your target project from the dropdowns.
 2. Click **Create Flag**.
 3. Enter a **Name** for the flag.
    1. Experiment will automatically generate a normalized **Key** for your flag/experiment.
 The key is the string which is used to access the variant in you application.
-You may choose to customize this key, as once the key is set it cannot be changed.
+You may choose to customize this key, as once the key is set it can't be changed.
 4. (Optional) Enter a **Flag Description** to better describe the flag.
 5. Save the experiment configuration.
 You can edit most fields from the flag's settings.